Constitution of Australia: Interpretation

-The High Court is primarily responsible for interpreting the constitution.
+The High Court is responsible for interpreting the Constitution.
 The legal doctrines historically applied by the court its process have varied.
-Some such doctrines have included the 'separation of powers', 'intergovernmental immunities', and 'reserved state powers'.
+Some such doctrines have included the separation of powers, intergovernmental immunities, and reserved state powers.

-While the document does not include a bill of rights, some rights and/or restrictions are expressly stated.
-Among these are the section 80 right to trial by jury for indictable offences, the section 51(xxxi) right to just compensation, and the section 117 right against discrimination based on state residence.
-Section 116, which limits Commonwealth legislative power concerning religion, indirectly provides individuals with rights of religious observance and other exercise of religion, and freedom from religious tests for office.
+While the document does not include a bill of rights, some rights and restrictions are expressly stated.
+Among these are the right to trial by jury for indictable offences, the right that any property compulsory acquired by the Commonwealth be on "just terms", the right to freedom of religion and the right against discrimination based on state residence.

 The High Court has also read a number of important legal implications into the document.
-One of these is the 'freedom of political communication', the other is a freedom of interference from voting in elections.
-Both doctrines are born of the section 7 and section 24 requirements that representatives in Australia's houses of parliament be 'directly chosen by the people'.
-These implications, which limit Commonwealth legislative power, have been characterised as 'freedoms' or 'guarantees' by members of the High Court, and the court has been wary of describing them as 'implied rights' or 'implied constitutional rights'.
-Some scholars have argued that the High Court's purported distinction between a 'right' versus a 'freedom' is misleading and/or little more than semantic, but it is still used by the court.
+One of these is the freedom of political communication, the other is a freedom of interference from voting in elections.
+Both doctrines are born of the section 7 and section 24 requirements that representatives in Australia's houses of parliament be "directly chosen by the people".
+These implications, which limit Commonwealth legislative power, have been characterised as "freedoms" or "guarantees" instead of "implied rights" meaning that they are directed to limiting government power (instead of guaranteeing access) and do not apply between individuals.
+However, Adrienne Stone has argued that the High Court's purported distinction between a "right" versus a "freedom" is misleading and little more than semantic.

-While the incumbent monarch is King Charles III, his capacity as king of Australia is separate to his capacities as monarch to other nations.

-Alterations to the constitution
+Alterations to the Constitution

-Historical referendums and amendments

-Amendment to the constitution requires a referendum in which the amending act is approved by a majority in at least four states, as well as a nationwide majority.
+Amendment to the Constitution requires a referendum in which the amending act is approved by a majority in at least four states, as well as a nationwide majority: a double majority.
+This reflects the commitment to federalism within the constitution, to ensure that any changes to the document cannot be approved solely with the support of the more populous states.

+Past referendums and amendments

-Forty-four proposals to amend the constitution have been voted on at referendums, only eight of which have been approved.
-The eight proposals that have achieved approval are:
+Forty-five proposals to amend the Constitution have been voted on at referendums, only eight of which have been approved.
+The eight proposals that have been approved are: